iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Once running, seems to be very good.
 But was hard to find.
 Wasn't immediately clear if there was a background daemon service running or the app had to be "minimized" but not closed to work.
 Samsung Galaxy 8 running Android 9: It seems Samsung's battery optimisation service was killing the app.
 After a reboot, it seemed OK, though.
 Closing/swiping away the app and then toggling bluetooth on/off showed it was still running (I got an alert from the app saying bluetooth needs enabled).<br> :date: __2020-08-13 21:40:20__

 > No problems downloading and it appears active on my Samsung S10.
 Would love to understand more about the keys as we're registering them without leaving the house!<br> :date: __2020-08-12 22:11:42__

-> Seems to work just fine, but the interface is slow and it's hard to know if this is actually running or if I have to load up the app manually every time.<br> :date: __2020-08-07 11:52:24__